cpp-gamedev/learn-vulkan/guide/src/rendering/swapchain_update.md

-# Swapchain Acquire/Present
+# Swapchain Update

 Swapchain acquire/present operations can have various results.
 We constrain ourselves to the following:

 - `eSuccess`: all good
-- `eSuboptimalKHR`: also all good (this is also unlikely to occur on a desktop)
+- `eSuboptimalKHR`: also all good (not an error, and this is unlikely to occur on a desktop)
-- `eErrorOutOfDateKHR`: Swapchain needs to be recreated, consider the operation to have not succeeded
+- `eErrorOutOfDateKHR`: Swapchain needs to be recreated
 - Any other `vk::Result`: fatal/unexpected error

 Expressing as a helper function in `swapchain.cpp`: